Black Elk’s Peak, South Dakota

 To honor Memory, in Mnemosyne’s case, (we get our Mnemonic of the mnemonic devices that help us remember from her) there are cultural stories that carry wisdom perfected over eons of time.
 The resurrection of Mnemosyne helps complement and complete the Western Mind by bringing it back into interdependent relationship with the greater, more ancient community of life upon which it depends.
 Here, Memory, with the capital “M” means more than the recall of data from the past, though that is part of it.
 Memory, in this case, is the Memory as a power of the imagination that follows its own law that Cassirer called, the law of metamorphosis in thought and word We enact in the name of Mnemosyne when we remember our dreams, visions, and ancestors, when we recollect the narrative of our biography.

 In our own tradition of Sophia, Memory or Recollection, as a primal power of imagination is called, Mother, in the Trinisophia as taught by Sardello.
 Hillman, too, takes this up in Re-Visioning Psychology when he noted how remembering is form of imagining.
 In the history of psychology, there was a slow realization that this was true in the recall of repressed memories.
 As fictions, they still had crucial psychological import, but they were not trustworthy accounts for literal events.
 They were better understood symbolically.
 Return of repressed memories, while healing, can also offer storylines that link past to present and future.
-Their Sudden recollection was found to reveal the way forward.
-Memory is fundamentally imaginal, an activity of soul.
-Jung in an interview near the end of his life described the future that we remember in dreams as the way psyche can see around corners.
+Their sudden recollection was found to reveal the way forward.
+Memory is fundamentally imaginal, the activity Mothering soul.
+The Dream of the Earth could as well be called, The Mothering of Earth.

 In its most essential form, Mnemosyne refers to remembering the personal and cultural dream.
 When we remember dreams, we are not merely recalling a sequence of chemical events that happened though the night.
 We are remembering the future in soul language – metaphors for the horizon of life that is coming to be.
 Jung, in an interview near the end of his life, described the future that we remember in dreams as the way psyche can see around corners.